alpinedev51/mma-elo-engine-py/README.md

 ## Technical Overview

 ### Design Philosophy
-The MMA ELO Engine was designed with the following principles in mind:
+The MMA Elo Engine was designed with the following principles in mind:
 - **Data-Driven Insights**: By utilizing a proven statistical framework, our project aims to provide an objective ranking system that transcends subjective opinions.
-- **Modularity and Scalability**: The architecture allows for easy addition of new data sources and methods for calculating ELO scores, ensuring that the engine can adapt to changes in the MMA landscape.
+- **Modularity and Scalability**: The architecture allows for easy addition of new data sources and methods for calculating Elo scores, ensuring that the engine can adapt to changes in the MMA landscape.

 ### Technology Stack
-- **Database**: PostgreSQL is used to store fighter data, fight results, and calculated ELO scores, ensuring data integrity and efficient querying.
+- **Database**: PostgreSQL is used to store fighter data, fight results, and calculated Elo scores, ensuring data integrity and efficient querying.
 - **Web Scraping**: We utilize Python libraries like Beautiful Soup and Scrapy to gather statistics from multiple MMA organizations, enabling comprehensive data collection.
-- **API Development**: FastAPI is employed to create a robust and high-performance API, allowing users to access fighter statistics and ELO scores programmatically.
+- **API DevElopment**: FastAPI is employed to create a robust and high-performance API, allowing users to access fighter statistics and Elo scores programmatically.
-- **Data Processing**: Custom algorithms are implemented to calculate ELO scores based on fight outcomes, adjusting ratings according to the opponents' ranks.
+- **Data Processing**: Custom algorithms are implemented to calculate Elo scores based on fight outcomes, adjusting ratings according to the opponents' ranks.

 ### Architecture
 The project is structured in a modular fashion:
 1. **Data Collection**: A web scraper fetches and stores fighter statistics and fight results in the database.
-2. **ELO Calculation**: An ELO calculation module processes fight results and updates fighter ratings accordingly.
+2. **Elo Calculation**: An Elo calculation module processes fight results and updates fighter ratings accordingly.
-3. **API Layer**: The FastAPI application serves as an interface for users to query fighters and their ELO scores, facilitating easy access to data.
+3. **API Layer**: The FastAPI application serves as an interface for users to query fighters and their Elo scores, facilitating easy access to data.

 ### Unique Features
-What sets the MMA ELO Engine apart from existing UFC/MMA ELO projects:
+What sets the MMA Elo Engine apart from existing UFC/MMA Elo projects:
 - **Dynamic Data Sources**: Our system integrates data from various MMA promotions, providing a more comprehensive view of a fighter's performance.
 - **Real-Time Updates**: As fights occur, the engine automatically updates fighter ratings, ensuring that users always have access to the most current data.
-- **User-Friendly API**: The FastAPI interface allows developers and enthusiasts to easily access and integrate the ELO data into their applications or analyses.
+- **User-Friendly API**: The FastAPI interface allows devElopers and enthusiasts to easily access and integrate the Elo data into their applications or analyses.

 ## Data Flow